 - Make sure that your heating system, and particularly the defrost capabilities, are working properly.

 - Check all your lights so that you will be able to see when driving at night.
 Lights aren’t just for your own visibility, but also so that other drivers on the road will be able to see you and your car.

-- Fill in any cracks, stars, or chips in the windshield until, so that they are airtight.
-This will prevent them from Any cracks that are not airtight will splitting and cracking further in freezing temperatures.
+- Fill in any cracks, stars, or chips in the windshield until they are airtight.
+This will prevent any cracks that are not airtight from splitting and cracking further in freezing temperatures.
 If you already have a bad crack or a crack that limits your visibility, you should consider changing the windshield prior to the onset of cold weather and freezing temperatures.

 Throughout the winter:

 - Keep a quality ice scraper in your car to clear the windshield of ice and snow.
 Try not to use the wipers to clear away large chunks of ice or snow.
 Not only will this tear up the blades, but it will also stress the motor.

 - Before driving, clear off your windshield wipers of any ice that might be holding them in place or sticking to the blades.

 - Make sure that you have plenty of windshield wiper fluid to spare.
 Additionally, choose a fluid that contains antifreeze, as this will keep the fluid from freezing in your reservoir.